Carmen, Davao del Norte

-Carmen (['kaɾmɛn]), officially the Municipality of Carmen (Lungsod sa Carmen; Bayan ng Carmen), is a 1st class municipality in the province of Davao del Norte, Philippines.
+Carmen (['kaɾmɛn]), officially the Municipality of Carmen (Lungsod sa Carmen; Bayan ng Carmen), is a municipality in the province of Davao del Norte, Philippines.
 According to the 2020 census, it has a population of 82,018 people.

 History

 Carmen was once part of the undivided province of Davao.
 It was on by virtue of Republic Act 4745 enacted by the defunct Philippine Congress created the new municipality on June 18, 1966.
 Carmen, was named in memory of Doña Carmen Veloso, then wife of Congressman Ismael Veloso who was found his ancestors' roots Carmen, Cebu.

 When the Philippines was shaken by World War II, Filipinos buckled down and joined military units that resisted the Japanese invaders.
 In Carmen, locals fought the war and drove away the Japanese army then stationed in Barangay Ising.
 The Battle of Ising is being remembered with a 30 ft high monument built on the same spot the battle took place, which was just a few meters away from the Japanese garrison.
 The Veterans Memorial Shrine, just along the national highway, has a brief history and some of the names of those who participated, and has become a tourist attraction in Carmen.